 The program has been developed in conjunction with active professionals in the field of criminal justice, who serve as members of an advisory committee.
 College-level skills in English and math (eligibility for courses numbered 100 or higher) are required before registering.
 You may need to complete prerequisite course work.
 The ASSET or COMPASS test and previous course work will help determine your placement level.
+Student Learning Outcomes:

-When the Criminal Justice Program is completed, the student will be able to:

-- Correctly identify the major steps of the criminal justice process. - Develop an understanding of the function of each step of the criminal justice system and the key decisions that are made at each step. - Define each step and critically analyze how a case proceeds through the criminal justice system. - Articulate the functions of policing in the United States in terms of its historical roots, structure, and contemporary issues. - Develop an understanding of the court system in the United States in terms of constitutional issues and historical precedents. - Identify and understand correctional practices in the United States in relation to philosophies of punishment, sentencing practices, victim's rights, and institutional limitations. - Demonstrate knowledge of the purpose, function, and historical evolution of the American Criminal Justice System in terms of the three major branches of criminal justice: police, courts, and corrections. - Articulate the differences between the major criminological theories of the causes of crime and how those theories relate to policies toward crime and criminal behavior. - Apply individual criminological theories to specific types of offending and criminal behaviors.

-Demonstrate an understanding of the steps in the research process as it relates to the scientific method.

-- Criminal Justice AAS-T Degree - One-year Criminal Justice Certificate

-Please visit www.pencol.edu for additional information and detailed degree/certificate requirements.
+When the Criminal Justice Program is completed, the student will be able to: - Correctly identify the major steps of the criminal justice process. - Develop an understanding of the function of each step of the criminal justice system and the key decisions that are made at each step. - Define each step and critically analyze how a case proceeds through the criminal justice system. - Articulate the functions of policing in the United States in terms of its historical roots, structure, and contemporary issues. - Develop an understanding of the court system in the United States in terms of constitutional issues and historical precedents. - Identify and understand correctional practices in the United States in relation to philosophies of punishment, sentencing practices, victim's rights, and institutional limitations. - Demonstrate knowledge of the purpose, function, and historical evolution of the American Criminal Justice System in terms of the three major branches of criminal justice: police, courts, and corrections. - Articulate the differences between the major criminological theories of the causes of crime and how those theories relate to policies toward crime and criminal behavior. - Apply individual criminological theories to specific types of offending and criminal behaviors. - Demonstrate an understanding of the steps in the research process as it relates to the scientific method.
+Options (this program offers the following options): - Criminal Justice AAS Degree - Criminal Justice AAS-T Degree - Criminal Justice One-year Certificate Please visit http://pencol.edu/proftech for additional information and detailed degree/certificate requirements.